 Join the inaugural season of maestro Gene Moon, Music Director and Conductor and the Longview Symphony as they bring exciting music to the East Texas community.

 Season tickets start at $40 for students and $75 for adults.
 Order your season tickets by calling LeTourneau University Belcher Center at 903-233-3080, or purchase online at BelcherCenter.com.

 All concerts will be held at LeTourneau University Belcher Center

 May 31, 2016

-Jon Cromer, president of the Longview Symphony League Board of Directors is pleased to announce Dr. Moon as the new conductor of the Longview Symphony.
+Jon Cromer, president of the Longview Symphony League Board of Directors, is pleased to announce Dr. Gene H. Moon as the new conductor of the Longview Symphony.
 "Dr. Moon brings a strong skill set and a wide range of experiences that we believe will be a successful combination as we work to move the Symphony forward and grow our audiences.
 His exciting and engaging conducting style will bring a new energy to our concerts as we begin the next chapter in the 48 year history of the Longview Symphony.
 The Board went through an extensive and thorough selection process and engaged feedback from a variety of sources - namely our patrons and musicians.
 All four of the finalists were well-qualified and did an outstanding job conducting each of their respective concerts throughout the 2015-2016 season."